-Buta no yasai itame is a delicious and fragrant stir fry dish made with thinly sliced pork and a variety of vegetables served in an umami-rich sauce.
-It's quick, nutritious and delicious!
+Niku no yasai itame is a delicious and fragrant Japanese stir fry dish made with thinly sliced meat and a variety of vegetables cooked in an savoury, umami-rich sauce.
+It's quick to cook, nutritious and tastes so good!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.